mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 ---

 ## 7. Conclusion

-The Phase 3 prototype successfully demonstrated the main function of the gear train.
-The 3D printed assembly achieved the expected 9:1 gear reduction, rotated smoothly, and required no reprinted parts.
-The skeletonized housing made it easier to observe the internal gear motion.
+The Phase 3 prototype successfully demonstrated the main function of the gear train through two prototype iterations.
+The first iteration used a hand-crank input and a single output wheel to verify the expected 9:1 gear ratio.
+The second iteration used the same gear dimensions but added a motor-driven input and output turning dial, allowing the gear train to move continuously and show the reduced output speed more clearly.

-The final motorized version improved the project by allowing the input shaft to be powered by a motor and by using an output dial to show the reduced output speed.
-This made the prototype a stronger demonstration of the intended mechanical function than the earlier hand-cranked version.
+The prototype worked immediately after assembly, required no reprinted parts, and operated smoothly during both manual and motorized testing.
+The skeletonized housing made it easier to observe the internal gear motion, while the output wheel and output dial made the speed reduction easier to verify and demonstrate.

 The main limitations were caused by simplifications made for 3D printing, including PLA material, clearance holes instead of bearings, no keyways, and superglue assembly.
 These choices were appropriate for a functional demonstration prototype, but a more realistic second version would need stronger materials, better shaft support, improved gear connections, and additional speed or load testing.